 To be considered for the Advance Program, an applicant must first apply and be admitted to the JD program at ASU Law.
 Admitted JD students interested in the program must submit a resume and an essay of no more than 500 words that addresses the one of the following questions: How will your life experiences help ASU Law build an inclusive cohort for the Advance Program?
 OR How have you overcome adversity to get where you are today?

 No. You may apply and be accepted into the program without committing yourself to attending ASU Law in the fall (although we hope you will!).
 We do ask that students accepted into the program make their first seat deposit by April 1.

 The week before 1L Orientation, which is immediately before law school classes begin for the fall semester.

 The three-day workshop is designed to be a “jump start” into law school.
-Topics will include how to read legal opinions, interpret statutes, brief cases, and think critically about the law.
-Students will also have an opportunity to meet additional ASU Law faculty members and upper-level students, as well as network with ASU Law alumni and members of the Phoenix legal community.
+Topics will include reading and briefing cases, understanding IRAC, and preparing for class and the Socratic method.
+Students will meet additional ASU Law faculty members and current students.

 Yes, the program is limited to 1L students starting the JD program.

 No, the program is limited to JD students.